Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Related Work

 \subsection{Understanding typing behavior with word suggestions and suggestion system design}

 To support efficient text entry on touchscreen devices, numerous Intelligent Text Entry (ITE) methods have been developed~\cite{kristensson2009five}.
 Gesture input~\cite{leiva2021we, kristensson2004}, for instance, allows users to slide their fingers across the keyboard, while auto-correction automatically fixes typos or applies adjustments such as capitalization~\cite{banovic2019limits, alharbi2020effects}.
-Another widely adopted approach is word suggestions, originally developed for augmentative and alternative communication devices~\cite{darragh1990reactive, garay1997intelligent}, which early systems showed can partially automate text input to increase communication speed and ease, particularly for people with physical disabilities.
+Another widely adopted approach is word suggestions, which was originally developed for augmentative and alternative communication devices~\cite{darragh1990reactive, garay1997intelligent} to partially automate text input and thus increase communication speed and ease, particularly for people with physical disabilities.
 Today, word suggestions are a standard feature of mobile keyboards~\cite{leino2024mobile, palin2019people}, typically displayed above the keyboard and updated in real time based on the user’s ongoing input.

-While suggestion lists can reduce keystrokes, prior studies show they may also introduce overhead~\cite{alharbi2020effects, lehmann2023typing, fowler2015effects, kristensson2021design, palin2019people, quinn2016cost, anastaseni2025smartphones}.
-This is due to additional visual attention shifts among the keyboard, input field, and suggestion list, as well as the cognitive effort required to evaluate options~\cite{quinn2016cost, lehmann2023typing, 2025suggestion, koester1996effect}.
+While suggestion lists can reduce keystrokes, prior studies show they may also introduce cognitive overhead~\cite{alharbi2020effects, lehmann2023typing, fowler2015effects, kristensson2021design, palin2019people, quinn2016cost, anastaseni2025smartphones, roy2025word} due to additional visual attention shifts among the keyboard, input field, and suggestion list, as well as the cognitive effort required to evaluate options~\cite{quinn2016cost, lehmann2023typing, 2025suggestion, koester1996effect}.
 Despite these costs, users often perceive suggestions as easier and less effortful~\cite{palin2019people, quinn2016cost}.
 To better understand usage patterns, Lehmann et al.~\cite{lehmann2023typing} identified eight distinct use cases, ranging from Completion and Correction to adjustments like Capitalization and Contraction.
 More recently, gaze-based analyses~\cite{2025suggestion} revealed inefficiencies such as frequent failed checks, unnecessary manual typing despite available suggestions, and delays due to attentional shifts.
+Recent psycholinguistic studies further show that suggestion usage is also influenced by orthographic processing during typing, such as users tending to select suggestions more often at syllable boundaries~\cite{kandel2023written, anastaseni2025smartphones}.